kleelab-bch/MARS-Net/README.md

 * To segment live cell movies
     * >python models/prediction.py

-To use our pretrained U-Net or VGG19D models, download them from this Google Drive link: https://drive.google.com/drive/folders/1nUidpJDhDQrAkW6lNh4idJezi1E2sym3?usp=sharing
+To use our trained U-Net or VGG19D weights, download them from this Google Drive link: https://drive.google.com/drive/folders/1nUidpJDhDQrAkW6lNh4idJezi1E2sym3?usp=sharing

 ### Evaluation and Visualization
 This section is for replicating our evaluation results including bar graphs, line graphs, and violin plots.